S4kur4/Saddam-new/README.md

 # Saddam-new
-Saddam-new is a DRDoS tool based on [Saddam](https://github.com/OffensivePython/Saddam).
+Saddam-new is a simple reflection and amplification DoS attack tool based on [Saddam](https://github.com/OffensivePython/Saddam).

 ```bash
  _____       _   _